The Most Common Bacteria in Healthcare Associated Infections

 20. Vancomycin-resistant Enterococci (VRE)

-people who are hospitalized; people with weakened immune systems; people who have undergone surgical procedures such as chest or abdominal surgery; people who have been previously treated with antibiotic vancomycin or another antibiotic for an extended period of time
+Who’s at risk: people who are hospitalized; people with weakened immune systems; people who have undergone surgical procedures such as chest or abdominal surgery; people who have been previously treated with antibiotic vancomycin or another antibiotic for an extended period of time

 Transmission: person-to-person contact, touching contaminated surfaces